How to leave the blame game

-Similarly, you don’t become an inspiring leader or change maker by reading books or watching TED Talks.
-And it definitely doesn’t help to engage in gossip and blaming someone else for everything that keeps you from reaching your goals.
+Similarly, you don’t become an inspiring leader or change-maker by reading books or watching TED Talks.
+And it definitely doesn’t help to engage in gossip and blame someone else for everything that keeps you from reaching your goals.

-1. Realize no-one is doing it to you
+1. Realise no one is doing it to you

 I fully understand why people stay in positions and places they hate.
 I’ve been there.
 It feels as if it’s not possible to break free.
 Even more than the impossibility, however, is the fear.
 What if it doesn’t work out?
 What if you get in trouble?
 How will you support yourself?
 What will people say?

-These are all very valid fears and you should listen to it rather than jumping ship without a safety jacket, but realize that no-one is keeping you where you are.
-No-one is forcing you to stay.
-And no-one is making you unhappy.
+These are all very valid fears and you should listen to them rather than jumping ship without a safety jacket, but realize that no one is keeping you where you are.
+No one is forcing you to stay.
+And no one is making you unhappy.